dreamhost/screencaps/README.md

     $ pip install boto

+OR

+    $ sudo easy_install boto

 The utility calls ``screencapture`` in interactive mode, the equivalent of ``Shift-Command-4``.
 After a screen shot is taken, it is stored in a temporary directory, uploaded to DreamObjects, and the public DreamObjects link is copied to the clipboard.

-In addition to being a useful command-line tool, a keyboard shortcut can be created to call an Automator workflow service to execute it.
+In addition to being a useful command-line tool, a keyboard shortcut can be created to call the included Automator workflow service to execute it.